-In recent years, ultrasound assisted (or enhanced) chemical synthesis and/or sonoprocessing of structural and functional materials have been rapidly developed.
-Most processes explore the beneficial effects of the alternative ultrasonic pressure produced cavitation bubbles and the shockwave energy released at the bubble implosion to accelerate chemical reactions, enhance catalytic performance, or enable highly efficient structure fragmentation or layer exfoliation, such as in the case of ultrasound-assisted liquid-phase exfoliation (ULPE) of 2D materials [16, 17].
-Due to the highly transient nature of μm sized bubble implosion (at ns scale), especially when occurred in an opaque liquid medium, it is a great challenging endeavour to perform any sensible and meaningful experimental observations.
-Hence numerical modelling and simulation play a crucial and indispensable role in the research.
-Most previous modelling activities had done simulations on a single and two bubble systems, which provided valuable insights into the fundamental mechanisms governing the bubblebubble and bubble-fluid interactions [18-20].
+simulation play a crucial and indispensable role in the research.
+Most previous modelling activities had done simulations on a single and two bubble systems, which provided valuable insights into the fundamental mechanisms governing the bubble-bubble and bubble-fluid interactions [18-20].
 However, most of the bubble data collected for model validation were from the experiments of focused laser pulses induced bubble rather than from those by acoustic excitation[21].
 Using laser pulses, precise control can be achieved at bubble nucleation, facilitating the observation of microjet formation, shock wave propagation, and secondary cavitation events [22].
 However, the underlying mechanisms of laser-induced bubble nucleation and oscillation are different to those produced in ultrasonic pressure fields.
 The cyclic acoustic pressure fields produce and drive much larger number of bubbles to be nucleated and imploded stochastically and collectively, forming highly dynamic bubble clouds (containing hundreds of or even thousands of bubbles).
-Within the bubble cloud region, there are highly frequent multiple bubble interactions, e.g., bubble distortion, collision. coalescence, shielding, asymmetric collapse, etc. These are not typically observed in the laser-induced single-bubble and the associated modelling [6, 23, 24].
+Within the bubble cloud region, there are highly frequent multiple bubble interactions, e.g., bubble distortion, collision, coalescence, shielding, asymmetric collapse, etc. These are not typically observed in the laser-induced single-bubble and the associated modelling [6,23,24, 25].
 Hence, the inherently chaotic and bubble cloud collective behaviour are the main characteristics often found in sonoprocessing, which have not been systematically addressed by numerical modelling.
-In addition, many other complexities (i.e., multiphysics phenomena) exist inherently in sonoprocessing, e.g., rapid changes of temperature, different density, viscosity and surface tension, etc. The multiphysics and integrated numerical model reported here is purposely developed to take those issues into account in the simulation.
+In addition, many other complexities (i.e., multiphysics phenomena) exist inherently in sonoprocessing of different materials, e.g., rapid changes of temperature, differences in density, viscosity and surface tension, etc. The multiphysics and integrated numerical model reported here is purposely developed to take those issues into account in the simulation.

 In our earlier work, we developed a numerical model that combines the Volume of Fluid (VOF) and Continuum Surface Force (CSF) methods to simulate the growth, oscillation, and implosion of a single bubble in ultrasound fields.
-This model was experimentally validated using synchrotron X-ray imaging data [25].
+This model was experimentally validated using synchrotron X-ray imaging data [16].
 Here, we further extended the model to deal with the dynamics of multiple bubbles, including the generation, propagation, and interaction of shock waves, as well as their effects on bulk materials in viscous fluids.
 Furthermore, we used a large amount of in-situ and real-time collected X-ray imaging data for the model validation and calibration, achieved high fidelity modelling of the complex physics in the sonoprocessing of materials.